misoumy/datasciencecoursera/README.md

 ------

 * clone this repository
-* download compressed raw data
+* download compressed raw data using the link above
 * unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory
-* open a R console and set the working directory to the repository root
+* open a R console and set the working directory to the 'UCI HAR Dataset'
 ```
-    setwd("{...}")
+    setwd("{...}UCI HAR Dataset")
 ```
-* run run_analysis.R script
+* run *run_analysis.R* script
 ```
     source("run_analysis.R")
 ```